 A FAR GREATER THREAT

 In 2018, high rent and the need for urgent repairs to the heritage listed building meant that the final operator of the business did not renew her lease.
-Sadly, the Paragon has closed.
+Sadly, the Paragon has now closed.
+Apparently restoration work is underway.
 We can only hope that this much loved cultural treasure is able to rise like a mythical Greek phoenix and continue to delight us.
 The photo below was taken at a function I attended during the last months of the Paragon.